alireza-farokhi/alireza-farokhi.github.io/cv.md

 #### **Quant** - Full Stack Software Engineer
 ##### <small> 2021 - now </small>

-At Quant Network Ltd, I played a pivotal role in building Quant Connect, a web application for Quant's Overledger APIs.
+In my position at Quant Network LTD, I have been responsible for building interactive web apps for the company's core product called Overledger.
+Using Java/Spring Boot, JavaScript frameworks like Vue.js and Node.js, microservices, PHP framework Laravel, and other cutting-edge technologies, I've played a crucial role in helping blockchain developers and enterprise companies interact with the Overledger APIs.
+At Quant, we are unlocking the power of blockchain for everyone by delivering interoperable ecosystems and real-world solutions that simply work: lowering costs, enabling new business, and mitigating risk.
 My responsibilities included:

-- 🏗️ Developing robust microservices for user and role management.
+- 🏗️ Developing robust microservices.
-- 📈 Designing and implementing application management features for scalability.
+- 📈 Designing and implementing features such as: user and role management, application management, Overedlger functionalities like Smart Contract token deployment and bridge.
-- 💼 Contributing to subscription management functionality for enhanced user experiences.
+- 💼 Contributing to subscription management and poruchase journey functionality for enhanced user experiences.

 #### **Asre Danesh Afzar** - PHP Developer
 ##### <small> 2021 </small>